-Figure 1.2 A scanning electron micrograph of an uncoated and rapidly frozen piece of tobacco leaf fractured in (A) to reveal palisade mesophyll cells beneath the upper leaf surface and spongy mesophyll in the lower half.
+Figure 1.2 A scanning electron micrograph of an uncoated and rapidly frozen piece of tobacco leaf fractured in (A) to reveal columnar mesophyll cells of the palisade layer beneath the upper leaf surface and spongy mesophyll in the lower half.
 Chloroplasts can be clearly seen covering the inner faces of cell walls.
 Looking onto the lower surface (B), the epidermis and stomata are present on the left side of the vein, whereas the epidermis was fractured away on the right side, revealing spongy mesophyll tissue.
 Light micrographs (C, D) of sections cut parallel to the leaf surface are shown for palisade (C) and spongy mesophyll (D) with solid lines showing where the paradermal sections align with (A).
 Chloroplasts form a dense single layer covering the cell surfaces exposed to intercellular airspace, but are rarely present lining walls where two cells meet.
-Scale bar in (A) = 50 μ m and in (B) = 200 μ m.
-Magnification given in (A) also applies to (C) and (D).
-(Original illustration from John Evans and Susanne von Caemmerer.
-See Evans et al. 1994 for related material)
+Scale bar in (A) = 50 $\mu$ m and (B) = 200 $\mu$ m.
+(C) and (D) have same magnification as (A).
+(Images courtesy J. Evans and S.von Caemmerer)